Georgi Danevski: Work on Canvas

 Danevski's work is best known throughout Europe, where he made his mark initially.
 He has created a number of expressions, which led to him having a broad and steady demand from private collectors, museums and galleries.
 Much of the demand for his work comes from North America and also Europe.

 His work has been exhibited at a number of exhibitions, including the "Chamber Exhibition", Parliament of Canada, Ottawa.
 It was recently quoted that he sold the painting 'Three' for the value of $27,000 € in London, England in 2007.

 Original horse paintings created by Danevski are collected by many private collectors, including the famous jockey, Desmond Sanford "Sandy" Hawley.
 Danveski was commissioned in 2003 by The Ontario Jockey Club to paint a portrait of the champion horse, Wando.
 The horse won the Canadian Triple Crown in 2003.

 During the same year, he was commissioned to paint a portrait of Frank Stronach, the founder of Magna International and also a portrait of Moses Znaimer, founder of Citytv Toronto and ZoomerMedia.

 Influence

 In the book Heavenly Iconostasis of Danevski, Danevski stated that he is influenced by Nature, El Greco, Francisco Goya, Diego Velázquez and Rembrandt.

 Films

 A number of films have been created about Danevski's life and work.
-In 2010, Omni TV produced a documentary filmed on location in Europe and Toronto, Ontario, Canada about Danevski's life, Confessions of the Heart, which covered much of his life and his artistic work.
+In 2010, Omni TV produced a documentary filmed on location in Europe and Toronto, Canada about Danevski's life, Confessions of the Heart, which covered much of his life and his artistic work.
 The film Icons of God’s Eyes, also featured Danevski, which was produced by the San Paolo Film Company and The Vatican.